capactio/capact/docs/proposal/20201207-workflow-rendering.md

 ## Overview

 This document shows how we can render the workflow in Capact Engine.
-Triggger typo chesk.

 <!-- toc -->